 This actually leads to a bit of a problem: since the MOV instruction encodes which register set each register is coming from or moving to, how shall a compiler or assembler know how to compile a MOV instruction without knowing the mode of the CPU at the time?
 For this reason, the compiler will assume all MOV registers are supervisor registers, and display them as normal.
 Anything with the user bit set will be treated as a user register.
 The CPU will quietly ignore the supervisor bits while in user mode, and anything marked as a user register will always be valid.
+(Did I just say that in the last paragraph?)

-2.6 Multiply Operations
+2.7 Multiply Operations

-While the Zip CPU instruction set supports multiply operations, they are not yet fully supported by the CPU.
-Two Multiply operations are supported, a 16x16 bit signed multiply (MPYS) and the same but unsigned (MPYU).
+The Zip CPU supports two Multiply operations, a 16x16 bit signed multiply (MPYS) and the same but unsigned (MPYU).
 In both cases, the operand is a register plus a 16-bit immediate, subject to the rule that the register cannot be the PC or CC registers.
 The PC register field has been stolen to create a multiply by immediate instruction.
 The CC register field is reserved.

-2.7 Floating Point
+2.8 Floating Point